Jake Cave: Minnesota Twins

 The Minnesota Twins acquired Cave on March 16, 2018, for minor league pitcher Luis Gil.
-He began the season with the Rochester Red Wings of the International League, and made his MLB debut on May 19.
-He hit his first major league home run in his first major league game.
-During the 2018 season, Cave hit 13 home runs and led all Major League Baseball hitters in average distance per home run, at 421 feet.
+He began the season with the Rochester Red Wings of the International League, and was called up to the majors on May 19.
+He started in center field for the Twins that day and got his first major league hit, a two-run home run.
+After three games with the big league club, Cave was optioned back to Triple-A but returned June 9.
+He was again sent down on June 14 before returning on June 26.
+On the season, Cave hit .265/.313/.473 with 13 home runs and 45 RBI in 91 games.
+He led all Major League Baseball hitters in average distance per home run, at 421 feet.

-On May 13, 2019, Cave was sent down to the minor leagues.
+Cave made the Twins opening day roster as a fourth outfielder.
 On the season, Cave hit .258 with eight home runs and 25 RBI.
 He was added to the playoff roster for the 2019 postseason.
-In 2020, Cave hit .221 with four home runs and 15 RBI in the COVID-19 shortened season.
+In 2020, Cave hit .221 with four home runs and 15 RBI during the COVID-19 shortened season.

 On May 15, 2021, Cave was placed on the 60-day injured list after suffering a fracture in his back.
 Cave was activated off of the injured list on July 24.
 On November 25, 2021, the Twins outrighted Cave to the St. Paul Saints.
-He had his contract selected on August 1, 2022.
+He was invited to spring training before the 2022 season.
+Cave had his contract selected on August 1, 2022.

 Philadelphia Phillies

 The Baltimore Orioles claimed Cave off of waivers on October 12, 2022.
+On November 4, the Orioles and Cave agreed to a split contract to avoid salary arbitration for the 2023 season.

 The Philadelphia Phillies claimed Cave off waivers from the Orioles on December 2.
+Cave made the Phillies' Opening Day roster in 2023.
+He was optioned to Triple-A on May 2 when Bryce Harper returned from Tommy John surgery.
+After hitting .400/.500/.798 during a 21-game hit streak, Cave was named International League Player of the Week for the month of May.
+He was recalled to the majors on July 21 and remained on the roster through the rest of the season and postseason.
+In 65 games for Philadelphia, Cave batted .212/.272/.348 with five home runs and 21 RBI.
+After the season, he re-signed with the Phillies.

+Colorado Rockies

+On March 24, 2024, four days before the first regular season game, the Phillies traded Cave to the Colorado Rockies in exchange for cash considerations.
+He played in a career–high 123 games for Colorado, slashing .251/.290/.396 with seven home runs and 37 RBI.
+On October 18, Cave was removed from the 40–man roster and sent outright to the Triple–A Albuquerque Isotopes, but rejected the assignment and elected free agency.

+Doosan Bears

+On November 26, 2024, Cave signed a one-year, $1 million deal with the Doosan Bears of the KBO League.